Uttam AESA Radar: Virupaaksha

 Virupaaksha radar is an advanced version of the Uttam Mk-II radar.
 The radar under development will replace the current N011M Bars radar being used onboard the Sukhoi Su-30MKI after the Super Sukhoi upgrade program.
 Virupaaksha weighs half as much as the N011M Bars.
 The LRDE was working on the project, but got approval in October 2024.
 LRDE plans to set up "assembly jigs" to begin ground testing soon.
 These will be delivered within 16 weeks of the contract’s approval.
 The assembly will be completed within 15 weeks while the last week will be reserved for acceptance testing.

 Virupaaksha utilises Gallium Nitride (GaN) technology with improved radar operational characteristics than Gallium Arsenide (GaAs) used by earlier variants.
 GaN provides better power output, enhanced thermal efficiency, wider bandwidth of operation, and a longer lifespan compared to earlier variants.
 The radar incorporates the quad transmit-receive modules (T/R modules) similar to Uttam but has a more densely packed configuration and has around 2400 modules based on GaN based planks.
 The plank configuration eases maintenance operations.
 Reportedly, the radar succeeded to track 64 to 100 aerial targets simultaneously during trials and offers at least 1.7 times increased head-on search range over the 140 km-range N011M Bars radar.
 It features advanced electronic counter-countermeasures (ECCM).

 The Virupaksha radar operates in the S-band frequency range, and can detect and track a wide range of targets like aircraft, helicopters, drones, and even ballistic missiles.
 It has a reported head-on search range of over 400 km, though the value is officially classified.
 In air-to-air attack mode, Virupaaksha can maneuver, control, and direct six missiles simultaneously towards the target.
 It also features electronic steering, also present on Captor-E of the Eurofighter Typhoon, allowing a higher angle of view.

-The radar constitutes of eight Line Replaceable Units (LRUs) which includes :
+The radar consists of eight Line Replaceable Units (LRUs) which includes :